ammarlakho/planet-wars-rts/README.md

 Planet Wars is a simultaneuous move RTS game where players aim to gain control of planets and destroy enemy units.

+We aim to provide a framework for developing and testing AI agents in a fast and flexible way.
+The challenge is open-ended as the game parameters can be varied to create a range of challenges.
+Even the simpler versions still have the difficulty of dealing with the simultaneous move nature of the game and unpredictable opponent actions.

 The software supports a family of games where key details can be varied to affect the difficulty of the game.
 This includes: